Generic Name: nicardipine (nye-KAR-di-peen)

 Brand Name: Generic only.
 No brands available.

-Nicardipine capsules is used for:
+Nicardipine capsules are used for:

 Treating high blood pressure and certain types of angina (chest pain) in adults.
 It may be used in combination with other high blood pressure and angina medicines.
 It may also be used to treat other conditions as determined by your doctor.